Unexpected Family Update Take 2 & How to Grieve with God

 But here we are <3.
 When I think of you friends and the friendship we have formed here online (and in person via Retreats), you are my girls.

-And so it’s strange to keep things from you.
+And so it’s strange to not share big things that happen within our lives.
 I want to share our story with you, and bring you along the real life of seeing the faithfulness of God unfold.

 I’ve recently been learning though, that there is a time and a place.
-And not everything needs to be shared right away, or even at all publicly.
+And not everything needs to be shared right away, or even at all publicly but rather with a close few.
 I shared more about that here.

 So that’s why my heart has really been drawn to blogging lately.